anoble2020/triggerframework/README.md

 ### Helper and Utility Classes

 Classes where all of your logic and processing should live.
-Typically you would only have a helper class, but if you have a large amount of related functionality you may wish to abstract it to a utility class which can be called from the helper or handler classes.
+Typically you would only have a helper class, but if you have a large amount of related functionality that is shared across objects you may wish to abstract it to a utility class which can be called from the helper or handler classes.
 See _ExampleTriggerHandler_ in the
-[Instance Handlers](#instance-handlers) example above for how these classes can be called from a handler.
+[Concrete Handlers](#instance-handlers) example above for how these classes can be called from a handler.

 ##